Chronic Kidney Disease (CKD)

 Dialysis treatment is life-saving for people with kidney failure but may also be associated with severe complications affecting the heart, arteries, brain, bones and muscles as well as a risk of infection.

-We have recently completed a groundbreaking study in which we performed functional cardiac MRI during dialysis for the first time.
+We have completed a ground-breaking study in which we performed functional cardiac MRI during dialysis for the first time.
 Results have given us unprecedented information about how dialysis acutely affects cardiac structure, function and perfusion.
+The results for this have been published in a leading nephrology journal: https://jasn.asnjournals.org/content/28/4/1269

-We are now setting up a follow up study in which intra-dialytic MRI will be used to concurrently study the impact of dialysis on the heart, brain and kidneys and the mechanisms by which carefully regulated cooling of the dialysate lessens adverse effects.
+We have now completed a follow up study in which intra-dialytic MRI was used to concurrently study the impact of dialysis on the heart, brain and kidneys and the mechanisms by which carefully regulated cooling of the dialysate lessens adverse effects.
+We hope these results will be available by the end of 2020.

 This is a collaborative project between The Centre for Kidney Research and Innovation and the Institute for Innovation in Sustainable Engineering from the University of Derby.